 Forgiveness may feel impossible right now as you struggle to make sense of their actions.
 Feelings of rage, depression, loneliness, grief and confusion are all normal.
-What is important is not staying in those feelings.
-Easier said than done however.
+What is important is t0 not stay in those feelings.
+Easier said than done, huh?

 It would also be helpful to read what forgiveness is NOT, as you venture down the path of learning how to forgive.

 These 6 steps are the first steps to take

 as you try to figure out how to forgive your spouse for being unfaithful: